95gas/MUSIQUA.-A-simple-web-player/README.md

 Here we present our project about the implementation of a web music player realized for the course Web Programming at ENSSAT ( in Lannion, France ).
 The project has been developed by exploiting the JEE technology and designed by taking into account the MDV ( Model View Controller ) software design pattern.

 ### Stackholders
-There are three kind of users involved in the use of the web player:
+There are three kinds of users involved in the use of our web player:
 * Customer, the normal user of the application.
 * Administrator: can edit the info of the clients.
 * Music administrator: can edit the music library.